SoK: Cryptojacking Malware: Samples Distribution

-\abbas{When we continued more granular time analysis on the samples, we found that samples are uploaded to VT as a batch every six months.
-Therefore, we concluded that a smaller time frame analysis than the yearly distribution might not be reliable as representing the time distribution of real-life samples seen in the wild.}
+When we continued more analysis on the samples, we found the VT dataset has the following two limitations: \begin{itemize} \item There are more cryptojacking samples that can be accessed through the VT interface with more privileges.
+Therefore, this dataset may have bias in terms of the representation of the real-life cryptojacking samples\lastdeleted{as it only covers the subset of the samples uploaded to the VT}. \lastadded{For example, as can be seen from Figure \ref{fig:VT_dataset_per_year}, $85\%$ of all cryptojacking samples in the VT dataset are from 2018; therefore, the samples from 2018 are over-represented in the VT dataset.} \item Samples in the VT dataset are uploaded to VT as a batch every six months.
+Therefore, we concluded that a smaller time frame analysis than the yearly distribution might not be reliable as representing the time distribution of real-life samples seen in the wild. \end{itemize}

 \abbas{\textbf{File Type Distribution:}} \abbas{In order to detect the file type, we used the type given by the VT scan reports \cite{vt_first_seen}.
 Figure \ref{fig:VT_dataset_file_type} shows the top 10 file types of the samples in the VT dataset.
 According to the figure, HTML is the most common file type in the VT dataset, while the Win32 EXE is the second most common file type.}